folletto95/MeshPlotter/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Start the server: `python app.py`
 4. Visit `http://localhost:8080` to view the dashboard.
+5. Visit `http://localhost:8080/map` to see nodes and traceroute links on a map.
+Use the "Collegamenti" checkbox to hide or show the route lines and "Nomi nodi" to toggle node labels.
+Link colours range from green (0 hop) to red (7+ hops).
+6. Visit `http://localhost:8080/traceroutes` for a per-node traceroute summary.